Baltimore: Culture

-Beer making thrived in Baltimore from the 1800s to the 1950s, with over 100 old breweries in the city's past.
-The best remaining example of that history is the old American Brewery Building on North Gay Street and the National Brewing Company building in the Brewer's Hill neighborhood.
-In the 1940s the National Brewing Company introduced the nation's first six-pack.
-National's two most prominent brands, were National Bohemian Beer colloquially "Natty Boh" and Colt 45.
-Listed on the Pabst website as a "Fun Fact", Colt 45 was named after running back #45 Jerry Hill of the 1963 Baltimore Colts and not the .45 caliber handgun ammunition round.
-Both brands are still made today, albeit outside of Maryland, and served all around the Baltimore area at bars, as well as Orioles and Ravens games.
-The Natty Boh logo appears on all cans, bottles, and packaging.
-Merchandise featuring him can be found in shops in Maryland, including several in Fells Point.
+Beer making thrived in Baltimore from the 1800s to the 1950s, with over 100 breweries in the city's past.
+The best remaining examples are the old American Brewery Building on North Gay Street and the National Brewing Company building in Brewer's Hill.
+In the 1940s the National Brewing Company introduced the nation's first six-pack; its two most prominent brands were National Bohemian Beer (colloquially "Natty Boh") and Colt 45.
+Both are still made today, albeit outside Maryland, and remain local staples whose "Natty Boh" mascot appears on merchandise throughout the area.

 Each year the Artscape takes place in the city in the Bolton Hill neighborhood, close to the Maryland Institute College of Art.
 Artscape styles itself as the "largest free arts festival in America".
 Each May, the Maryland Film Festival takes place in Baltimore, using all five screens of the historic Charles Theatre as its anchor venue.
 Many movies and television shows have been filmed in Baltimore.
 Homicide: Life on the Street was set and filmed in Baltimore, as well as The Wire.
 House of Cards and Veep are set in Washington, D.C. but filmed in Baltimore.

 Baltimore has cultural museums in many areas of study.
 The Baltimore Museum of Art and the Walters Art Museum are internationally renowned for their collections of art.
 The Baltimore Museum of Art has the largest holding of works by Henri Matisse in the world.
 The American Visionary Art Museum has been designated by Congress as America's national museum for visionary art.
 The National Great Blacks In Wax Museum is the first African American wax museum in the country, featuring more than 150 life-size and lifelike wax figures.